darius-f96/FlaskWReact/readme.txt

 Start XAMPP and tomcat, navigate to http://localhost:8080/ -> manager Use credentials (from tomcat-users.xml)
-Deplay war file rdf4j-server from the semantic-rdf4j-server/war
+Deplay war file rdf4j-server from the semantic-rdf4j-server/war Same with the other one rdf4j-workbench.war
+From tomcat manager navigate to the newly deployed rdf4j-workbench and create a repository called 'grafexamen'

 React-frontend installation
 Navigate to semantic-frontend-server